-If you want at least some people from your audience to help you sprea the word about your blog posts – you need to make it easy for them to share.
-Make sure you provid share buttons – and when they click on tweet provide a ready made tweet with a tweet text, a link and add your own social account to the tweet „via @yourtwitterhandle“
+If you want at least some people from your audience to help you spread the word about your blog posts – you need to make it easy for them to share.
+Make sure you provide share buttons – and when they click on tweet provide a ready-made tweet with a tweet text, a link and add your own social account to the tweet „via @yourtwitterhandle“

 5. Not getting your blog ready for SEO

-You can wait a long tome for searhc trafic to come to your, if your blog is not SEO ready your chance of getting a ton of SEO traffic are more than meager.
+You can wait a long time for search traffic to come to your blog if your blog is not SEO ready your chance of getting a ton of SEO traffic are more than meager.

-Here are some things you need to consider if your are looking for SEO success:
+Here are some things you need to consider if you are looking for SEO success:

 - Choose a good hoster

 - Check your WordPress Settings – or if you are using another blogging platform, make sure you got your settings right there